demisto/content-external-template/README.md

 ### Opening a Pull Request

-Make sure your work is done on a designated branch (**not Master**).
-Then in your private repository [open a pull request](https://help.github.com/articles/creating-a-pull-request-from-a-fork/) from the created branch to the Master branch.
-When the pull request is ready for review, assign `xsoar-bot` and add the label `ready-for-review`.
+- Make sure your work is done on a designated branch (**not Master**).
+This will help us conduct a proper review of the pack.
+- In your private repository [open a pull request](https://help.github.com/articles/creating-a-pull-request-from-a-fork/) from the created branch to the Master branch.
+- When the pull request is ready for review, assign `xsoar-bot` and add the label `ready-for-review`.
 At this point we might ask you to invite and assign someone from the XSOAR content team members to review the pull request.

 # Extras
 ### Update your repository